 With less than an hour each week, it is challenging for the teacher to build those bonds and establish a classroom atmosphere conducive to effective teaching.

 Even for experienced teachers with classroom management skills – my experience is that your student likely gets at most 30 minutes of teaching.
-30 minutes a week.
+Let that sink in – 30 minutes a week.

 Let’s be generous and assume you go to church 3 out of 4 Sundays a month.
 Vacation and family weekends take you away on those Sundays.
 Consequently, you are there about 39 Sundays out of 52 – that is 19.5 hours a year.